 What is ELSA?

 The goal of ELSA is to provide health insurance benefits for outpatient and inpatient treatment related to any congenital or craniofacial anomaly.
 This bill ensures that any procedure related to restoring function or appearance due to a birth defect would be covered by insurance from birth until function is restored.
-Of note, ELSA has strong bipartisan support in both houses of Congress with over 25 cosponsors in the Senate and 132 in the House.
-Over 30 patient advocacy and health care professional organizations have also supported this legislation.
+Of note, ELSA has already passed in the House of Representatives, and has strong bipartisan support from 42 cosponsors in the Senate as of November 11th.
+Over 70 patient advocacy and health care professional organizations have also supported this legislation.